MicrochipTech/AzureDemo_AnyCloud/README.md

 ### Step 6 - Run the AzureAnyCloud Script

 Press the reset button on the development board.
 It is always good practice to press the reset button just before each time a new script operation is invoked.
-To run the main Azure IoT Central script, execute the following command line:
+To run the main Azure IoT Central script, navigate to the [/examples/PC_Python](./examples/PC_Python/) directory and execute the following command line:

     python3 AzureAnyCloud_<YOURINITIALS>.py